grover/homebridge-screen/docs/config/hivilux.md

 # Hivilux Motorized Tension Screens

 The plugin supports RS485 or RS232 operated, motorized tension screens from Hivilux.
 I have tested the plugin using an RS485 connected TXN screen from [Hivilux](https://www.hivilux.de).

 ## Hivilux Command Protocol

 Hivilux tension screens (but likely not all) are manufactured in China by Jampo.
-As such they likely share the command protocol with other rebranded projection screens:
+As such they likely share the serial command protocol with other rebranded projection screens:

 | Command | Hex-Bytes |
 |----|----|